 Customer success managers work directly with customers following their purchase of a product or good in order to ensure it meets their needs.
 In other words, they work to nurture long-term customer relationships by ensuring customers are happy with their purchases and supporting them throughout their post-purchase customer journey.

 Customer success managers are integral to the success of a company's sales and customer satisfaction goals.
-In this article, you'll learn more about customer success managers, including what they do, how much they earn, and how to become one.
-At the end, you'll even explore flexible resources that can help you gain job-relevant skills today.
+Learn more about customer success managers, including what they do, how much they earn, and how to become one.
+You can also explore flexible resources to help you gain job-relevant skills today.

 A customer success manager (CSM) is a professional who ensures customer success and satisfaction with a good or service following its purchase from a business.
-Rather than focusing on the initial sale of the product or service, a customer success manager is primarily concerned with building long-term relationships with customers by helping them use their purchase in the best possible way for their needs.
+Rather than focusing on the initial sale of the product or service, you will primarily work toward building long-term relationships with customers by helping them use their purchase in the best possible way for their needs.

 According to research published by Statista, the top issues impacting the customer journey include ease of problem resolution, ineffective use of customer data, poor omnichannel experience, and delayed contact between a customer and a business [1].
 Customer success managers help resolve some of these problems by onboarding new customers, helping them resolve problems with the purchased product, upselling new goods or services that might better meet their needs, and managing renewals of services.

-Customer success managers are sometimes also called "client success managers" or "customer service managers."
+Customer success managers are sometimes also called "client success managers," "customer service managers,” or “managers of customer success."
 Regardless of the title, though, you can expect them all to be abbreviated as CSM.

 Customer success managers build customer loyalty by ensuring that customers have a positive experience with the company.